scylladb/scylladb/docs/troubleshooting/manager-monitoring-integration.rst

       prometheus: '172.17.0.1:5090'

-   * In  ``scylla-monitoring/prometheus/scylla_manager_servers.yml``, change the IP address Prometheus uses to pull Scylla Manager metrics from.
+   * In  ``scylla-monitoring/prometheus/scylla_manager_servers.yml``, change the IP address Prometheus uses to pull ScyllaDB Manager metrics from.
 The IP address is set to ``172.17.0.1:5090`` by default.

    .. code-block:: none

       - targets:
         - 172.17.0.1:5090

-5. If you are not using the Scylla Monitoring stack (Docker), and are using your own Prometheus stack, check that the Scylla Manager target is listed.
+5. If you are not using the ScyllaDB Monitoring stack (Docker), and are using your own Prometheus stack, check that the ScyllaDB Manager target is listed.
 Navigate to: ``http://[Prometheus_IP]:9090/targets (status menu -> targets)``.
-It may be that only Scylla and Node_Exporter sections are there, and Scylla Manager is missing:
+It may be that only ScyllaDB and Node_Exporter sections are there, and ScyllaDB Manager is missing:

 .. image:: Prometheus1.png